 230C instead of 200C = 0.89 = 27 minutes

-NOTE: There will be slight differences in your calculations for Celsius but the results won’t be significantly different.
+NOTE: There will be slight differences in your calculations for Celcius but the results won’t be significantly different.

-Other factors to consider when adjusting cooking times for different temperatures.
+Other factors to consider when adjusting baking time for different temperatures.

 1. Opening the oven.

-Every time you check and open the oven door, the temperature in the oven drops.
+Every time you check and open the oven door, the temperature in the oven drops because you are losing hot air.
 Which will increase the cooking time.

 This can result in you checking, opening, checking, opening and things ending up taking significantly longer than planned.